arbolitoloco1/BotAlfajor/README.md

 This is a simple script which uses the Twitter API to search and retweet tweets containing the word 'alfajor' or 'alfajores'.
 Can be adapted for any other word the user may prefer.

+Note: As of March 28, 2023, the original bot account has been suspended for violating Twitter's rules.

 ## Usage
 ### Environment variables
 The script reads three different variables from the environment: `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`,